culturecreates/artsdata-pipeline-action/README.md

 # artsdata-pipeline-action
 Action to manage the data pipeline for Artsdata.

-Use this Github action from your Github project repo.
+Use this Github action from your Github project repo with mode `push` to send your data to the Artsdata databus.
+Use the mode `fetch-push` to first crawl a website, extract strucutred data, and then push to Artsdata.

 Example:
 ```